 Table Of Contents

-Software engineers use performance metrics to make informed decisions about their products, features, processes, and even their dev teams.
+Software engineers use engineering performance metrics to make informed decisions about their products, features, processes, and even their dev teams.
 In addition, measuring lets you know if you’re on track to meet your engineering goals.

 With so many tasks, data, and other information to monitor, how do you choose the right metrics to track?
 We’ll share that and more in this guide.